tektoncd/resolution/gitresolver/README.md

 ### Requirements

-- A cluster runnning the very latest version of Tekton Pipelines with the `alpha` feature gate enabled.
+- A cluster running this [in-progress pull request of Tekton Pipelines](https://github.com/tektoncd/pipeline/pull/4596) with the `alpha` feature gate enabled.
 - `ko` installed.
 - The `tekton-remote-resolution` namespace and `ResourceRequest` controller installed.
 See [../README.md](../README.md).